 - Paying collaborators quickly (Pay as you wish to be paid yourself).

 - Hold meetings in independent cafes and co-working spaces.
-In Stockport I love working at Tandem Coffee House and The Kitchen.

 - Use a renewable energy company to power your office.